18 Things to do in Notting Hill London’s prettiest neighbourhood

 Notting Hill Carnival

-Finally, if you are in Notting Hill and looking for things to do in August don’t forget to attend the raucous and outstanding Notting Hill Carnival.
-This huge parade of floats and performers runs along the Notting hill carnival route, filling the streets with intricate costumes, steel bands, marching bands, calypso music and a variety of tasty Caribbean foods.
+Finally, if you are in Notting Hill and looking for a fabulous party celebration the Notting Hill Carnival is an annual celebration that takes usually takes place over the long Bank Holiday weekend in August.
+This huge parade of floats and performers runs along the Notting Hill carnival route filling the streets with intricate costumes, steel bands, marching bands, calypso music and a variety of tasty Caribbean foods.

 The Notting Hill Carnival is an annual event that has taken place in London since 1966 on the streets of Notting Hill, each August over two days on the August bank holiday.